Byzantine-Resilient Secure Federated Learning: The Framework

 for $\theta\in\{\theta_i\}_{i\in[N]}$ and $j,k\in[N]$.
 Accordingly, $h_{jk}$ can be viewed as the encoding polynomial of a Reed-Solomon code with degree at most $2{T}$, such that the missing computations due to the dropped users correspond to the \emph{erasures} in the code, and manipulated computations from Byzantine users refer to the \emph{errors} in the code.
 Therefore, the decoding process of the server corresponds to decoding an $[N,2{T}+1,N-2{T}]_p$ Reed-Solomon code with at most $D$ erasures and at most $A$ errors.
 By utilizing well-known Reed-Solomon decoding algorithms~\cite{gao2003new}, the server can recover the polynomial $h_{jk}$ and obtain the true value of the pairwise distances by using the relation $h_{jk}(0)=\lVert f_j(0) - f_k(0) \rVert^2=\lVert \overline{\mathbf{w}}_j - \overline{\mathbf{w}}_k\rVert^2$.
+At the end, the server learns the pairwise distances